Master Key (TV program): Episode 12

 Lee Soo-geun served as the host, while others formed three teams: Jun Hyun-moo and Mingyu were part of the white team, Kim Dong-jun and Ko Sung-hee of the yellow team, and Kim Jong-min and Jeong Se-woon of the green team.
 They played Olympic games and the team with the most points won.

 Episode 13

-The members have to escape by completing the missions and gaining the keys to open the box with the tickets for the bus to Seoul and they only have limited time.
+The players have to escape by completing the missions and gaining the keys to open the box with the tickets for the bus to Seoul and they only have limited time.
 On the way to Seoul, they have to complete missions at rest stations to get hints about the location of the Master Box.

 Cast

 The original fixed members of the show are Lee Soo-geun and Jun Hyun-moo.
-Kang Daniel and Ong Seong-wu were initially guests for episode 1, but later officially joined the program, starting from episode 4 to episode 10.
+Kang Daniel and Ong Seong-wu were initially guests for episode 1, but later officially joined the program from episode 4 to 10.